UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

    - The Entry Source (`EntrySource.Height` or `EntrySource.Weight`) to indicate which type of parameter is being updated
    - The text from the `Entry` box that has changed

 Remember the MVC discussion above?
-Well, there is the controller part where we _synchronise the View and the Model_
+Well, there is the controller part where we _synchronize the View and the Model_

 ```C#
 private async Task SyncViewAndModelAsync(EntrySource src, string newValueAsString)